Make Your Document In 3 Easy Steps:

 accurate and kept up to date

-kept in a form that enables identification of the person to whom it belongs (known as the ‘data subjects’) for no longer than necessary
+kept in a form that enables identification of the person to whom it belongs (known as the ‘data subject’) for no longer than necessary

 processed in a way that ensures it is appropriately secure